njpanderson/Citrus-for-Craft-2/README.md

 Tagging
 ---
-Varnish Purge supports a tagging system which will help to create a list of URLs on which an entry has appeared on the front end.
+Citrus supports a tagging system which will help to create a list of URLs on which an entry has appeared on the front end.
 It works by adding the following code to a template wherever an entry might appear:

 ```
 {{ craft.varnishpurge.tag({ entryId: entry.id }) }}